-- 25. According to the World Bank Atlas methodology, as of 2010, Viet Nam has been classified as a lower-middle-income country21 with a GNI per capita of US\$1,010.
-The country has been increasingly integrated into the world economy and became a member of the World Trade Organization (WTO) in January 2007.
+25. According to the World Bank Atlas methodology, as of 2010, Viet Nam has been classified as a lower-middle-income country with a GNI per capita of US\$1,010.
+The country has been increasingly integrated into the world economy and became a member of the World Trade Organization in January 2007.
 Exports have been the main driver of growth, and foreign investment has been buoyant in recent years.
 Between 1995 and 2005, the share of agriculture in GDP declined from 27 per cent to 21 per cent, while that of industry rose from 29 per cent to 41 per cent.
-The main manufacturing exports are garments, footwear and wood products, reflecting Viet Nam's comparative advantage as a low-wage economy. - 26.
-Figure 1 demonstrates the downward trend of agriculture's contribution to GDP as the share of industry has grown, which shows quite a significant shift in the economic structure of Viet Nam over the five-year period 2003-2008.
+The main manufacturing exports are garments, footwear and wood products, reflecting Viet Nam's comparative advantage as a low-wage economy.

-17 Source: Evaluation of the Paris Declaration on Aid Effectiveness/Hanoi Core Statement (HCS), Phase II Evaluation.
+Source: Evaluation of the Paris Declaration on Aid Effectiveness/Hanoi Core Statement (HCS), Phase II Evaluation.
 Viet Nam Country Evaluation, January 2011.

-Data quoted are from: International Monetary Fund, World Economic Outlook Database; Asian Development Bank (AsDB) Economic Update 2009; World Bank country overview; and The Economist Intelligence Unit.
+&lt;sup>18 Data quoted are from: International Monetary Fund, World Economic Outlook Database; Asian Development Bank (ADB) Economic Update 2009; World Bank country overview; and The Economist Intelligence Unit.

-The 2008 high inflation rate was pushed high by the spiking global food and fuel prices.
+&lt;sup>19 The 2008 high inflation rate was pushed high by the spiking global food and fuel prices.

-The 2009 data are based on estimates; those for 2010 are based on forecasts.
+&lt;sup>20 The 2009 data are based on estimates; those for 2010 are based on forecasts.

-The World Bank Atlas Method defines lower-middle-income economies as economies with GNI per capita of US\$996-3,945.
+&lt;sup>21 The World Bank Atlas Method defines lower-middle-income economies as economies with GNI per capita of US\$996-3,945.